-The board has determined that each of the members of the Audit Committee is financially literate and that promulgated by the SEC pursuant to the Sarbanes-Oxley Act of 2002, and have financial management expertise as required by the NYSE listing rules.
+The board has determined that each of the members of the Audit Committee is financially literate and that Mr. Transier and Ms. Quinn are "audit committee financial experts," as that term is defined in the rules promulgated by the SEC pursuant to the Sarbanes-Oxley Act of 2002, and have financial management expertise as required by the NYSE listing rules.